chickaroo/Bash_Workshop/command_line_exercise.md

 The shell separates commands and arguments based on whitespace.

-1. Create a directory named `bash_workshop` and navigate into it.
+1. Create a directory named `bash_workshop` using the `mkdir` command and navigate into it using the `cd` command.
 (Make sure you understand where this directory is within your general directory structure!)
-2. Move inside this directory using the `cd` command.
 3. Run the `ls` command to observe the initial directory state.
+What do you observe?
-4. Use the `touch` command to create three files named `alvin`, `theodor`, and `simon` in a single command, ensuring there are different amounts of space (one, two, or more) between the arguments.
+4. Use the `touch` command to create three files named `chipmunk1`, `chipmunk2`, and `chipmunk3` in a single command, ensuring there are different amounts of space (one, two, or more) between the arguments.
 5. Run `ls` again to confirm the files were created correctly.
 6.  **Reflect:** Did the varying amount of whitespace between the filenames affect how `touch` interpreted the arguments?

-### Exercise 1.2: Globbing and Argument Separation
+### Exercise 1.2: Globbing and Flag Usage

 A **glob** (like `*`) is a pattern that the shell expands into a list of filenames before the command executes.

+Globbing is the process by which the shell expands these patterns into a list of matching file or directory names before the command is executed.

+For example, you could list all the files of type `.csv` using the command `ls *.txt`.

 1. Use a single `rm` command with a glob to delete all files in your current directory.
 2. List the contents of your directory to see what `rm` did.
+Did the glob work how you expected to?

 ### Exercise 1.3: Quoting to Group Arguments